- GLO Policy Director Azita Berar heads the GLO Policy Forum! Find out how to contribute!

-The GLO aims to establish itself as a leading and global research and policy network on labor, demographics and human resources.
+- The GLO is a leading and global research and policy network on labor, demographics and human resources.